CornellAikido/website/_posts/2024-10-09-Fall_Break_Schedule.md

 #categories: schedule
 ---

 Fall break is coming up, and Teagle Hall building hours will change.
-Luckily, this will only affect onbe of our classes:
+Luckily, this will only affect one of our classes:

  - 10/10 Th:  7pm (no change)
  - 10/12 Sa:  12:30pm (no change)